AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

         result = rsa_verify(public_key, md5(sign_str), signature)
         ```

-    The preceding code is used as an example:
+    Complete process of signature verification:

-    1. Obtain the URL of the public key by decoding `aHR0cDovL2dvc3NwdWJsaWMuYWxpY2RuLmNvbS9jYWxsYmFja19wdWJfa2V5X3YxLnBlbQ==` in Base64.
+    1. To obtain the URL of the public key, decode `aHR0cDovL2dvc3NwdWJsaWMuYWxpY2RuLmNvbS9jYWxsYmFja19wdWJfa2V5X3YxLnBlbQ==` in Base64.
 The decoded URL is `http://gosspublic.alicdn.com/callback_pub_key_v1.pem`.
-    2. Decode the signature header `kKQeGTRccDKyHB3H9vF+xYMSrmhMZjzzl2/kdD1ktNVgbWEfYTQG0G2SU/RaHBovRCE8OkQDjC3uG33esH2txA==` in Base64.
+    2. Decode signature header `kKQeGTRccDKyHB3H9vF+xYMSrmhMZjzzl2/kdD1ktNVgbWEfYTQG0G2SU/RaHBovRCE8OkQDjC3uG33esH2txA==` in Base64.
 The decoded result cannot be displayed because it is a nonprintable string.
+Therefore, the result cannot be displayed.
-    3. Obtain the string to be signed, which is url\_decode\("index.php"\) + "? id=1&index=2" + "\\n" + "bucket=yonghu-test", and perform MD5 verification on the string.
+    3. Obtain the string-to-sign, which is url\_decode\("index.php"\) + "?id=1&index=2" + "\\n" + "bucket=yonghu-test", and perform MD5 verification on the string.
     4. Verify the signature.
 -   Application server example

-    The following Python code shows how an application server verifies a signature.
+    The following Python code shows you how an application server verifies a signature.
 Before you run the code, the M2Crypto library must be installed.

     ```
     import httplib